On my mindful nature walks I am guiding you in mindful practices and meditation.

 Nowadays most people notice that they are almost constantly exhausted, haunted by anxieties and worries, or constantly searching for something new.
 What exactly they are looking for, they cannot really explain, or it changes again and again.
 It seems like a kind of senseless restlessness or a restless senselessness has become a normal state in our modern society.

 Mindfulness in nature grounds us – in nature, in this moment, and last but not least in ourselves.
 Its ‚side effects‘ are, therefore, relaxation, recovery, personal development, contentment, clarity, calmness, patience, spiritual experiences and realisations, joy of living, and inner peace..
+As a published German writer I know that being mindful in nature can be a source of inspiration, which brings your creativity in flow inside.

 But these effects are by no means our declared goal when we are mindful in nature.
 Rather, it is about simply being in nature and observing what is happening around us und within ourselves.
 The focus is on the conscious awareness of the present moment – and for this purpose I guide you in practices and meditations during my walks.